asgrdev/Agentic-AI-Orchestrator/README.md

 Not another chatbot.
 Not a wrapper.
 A true **orchestrator** where autonomous agents, LLMs, vector memory, knowledge graphs, sensors, and search engines fuse into one intelligent workflow.

-We are architecting a system that:
+I am architecting a system that:
 - Dynamically coordinates specialized agents
 - Blends semantic retrieval with graph reasoning
 - Ingests real‑world data via sensors & external sources